 Symptoms of Aortoiliac Occlusive Disease

-Symptoms of aortoiliac occlusive disease may include pain, cramping, or fatigue in the lower body while walking or exercising.
-The pain usually occurs in the buttocks, thighs, and legs.
-Early in the disease, these symptoms will stop when the legs are at rest.
-As the disease worsens, pain may occur even while resting.
+At the onset of aortoiliac occlusive disease, you may experience mild symptoms such as pain, cramps, or fatigue in your lower body during physical exertion, like walking or exercising.
+This pain usually presents in the calves, thighs, and buttocks.
+Early in the disease process, these symptoms will stop when the legs are at rest.
+As the disease progresses, the pain will extend down the legs and will occur during light exercise or even while resting.

-- Dry, scaly, cracked skin on your foot.
+- Severely dry, scaly, or cracked skin on the feet

 - High blood pressure